rlucente-se-jboss/flightgear-kiosk-demo/README.md

 that supports UEFI.
 Make sure this system is able to access your public registry to pull down the bootable container image.

-FlightGear requires extensive resources so you may see a core dump in a guest VM if memory is low.
-I've only tested running the bootable containers on a laptop with 64GB of memory and a 512GB SDD.
+You may see a core dump with FlightGear when running in a guest VM if memory is low.
+I've successfully tested running the bootable containers on a laptop with 16GB of memory and a 512GB SDD.

 Test the deployment by verifying that the kiosk user automatically logs into a desktop where only the web browser is available with no other